-When developing jobs in Talend, it’s sometimes necessary to run them on different environments.
+When developing jobs in Talend, it’s sometimes necessary to run them in different environments.
 For other business cases, you need to pass values between multiple sub-jobs in a project.
-To solve this kind of issues, Talend introduced the notion of “contexts”.
+To solve this kind of issue, Talend introduced the notion of “contexts”.

 Once we have the connection set up, it is very easy to grab table metadata from the database for use in our jobs.
 The following example shows how simple this is.

 If you have set up the database correctly, then you should be able to see three tables in the database; customer, order, and order_item.